Flared/saturn/docs/rfcs/01-resources-provider.md

 # Resources Provider

 Author: @isra17 Summary: Resources Provider aims to dynamically provision resource to be used for pipelines.

-Status: in-review
+Status: implemented

 ## Background